thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Connecting-To-TinySolution.md

 <div class="info">
  <div class="title">ACK/NAK protocol</div>
  <p>
-  All messages received automatically triggers a acknowledge response consisting of a single byte: 6.
-This data is consumed by the `Gateway Module` and is never passed into the mesh.
+  All messages received triggers an automatic acknowledge response consisting of a single byte: 6.
+This data is consumed by the `Gateway Devie` and is never passed into the mesh.
 This cannot currently disabled.
  </p>
 </div>
 {{/<=0.0.1}}